pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ### Network Packet Ingester

-A primary strength of Gravwell is the ability to ingest binary data.
+A primary strength of DatalaiQ is the ability to ingest binary data.
 The network ingester allows you to capture full packets from the network for later analysis; this provides much better flexibility than simply storing Netflow or other condensed traffic information at the cost of increased storage use.

-If you're using the Gravwell Debian repository, installation is just a single apt command:
+If you're using the DatalaiQ Debian repository, installation is just a single apt command:

 ```
 apt-get install libpcap0.8 gravwell-network-capture